-- On-Site User: An individual who is physically present at the facility to conduct work covered by a peer-reviewed proposal and who is issued an access badge; there are a small number of On-Site Users each year. - The facility shall count each user who has completed registration, training, safety documentation, has a valid user agreement, and has a badge that facilitates tracking. - Remote User: An individual who collaborates with JGI and is associated with one or more JGI User Program proposals.
-A Remote User for example sends nucleic acid DNA samples for sequencing, or cell material for single-cell sorting synthesis, and/or metabolomics analysis to JGI.
+On-Site User: An individual who is physically present at the facility to conduct work covered by a peer-reviewed proposal and who is issued an access badge; there are a small number of On-Site Users each year.

+The facility shall count each user who has completed registration, training, safety documentation, has a valid user agreement, and has a badge that facilitates tracking.

+- Remote User: An individual who collaborates with JGI and is associated with one or more JGI User Program proposals.
+A Remote User for example sends nucleic acid samples for sequencing, or cell material for single-cell sorting, and/or metabolomics analysis to JGI.
 A remote user may also provide sequences for JGI DNA synthesis, or provide scientific support and insight otherwise, such as through data analysis and interpretation.
-Remote users are under an active project covered by a JGI peer-reviewed proposal, but who does not visit the facility in person.
-Almost all DOE JGI users are considered Remote Users. - Data User: DOE JGI currently has tens of thousands of external scientists who visit DOE JGI data portals and download data from them, but these unique downloads are not counted as users.
-However, JGI does keep a record of the data users that download data from its portals.
+Remote Users are under an active project covered by a JGI proposal, but do not visit the facility in person.
+Almost all DOE JGI users are considered Remote Users. - Data User: DOE JGI currently has tens of thousands of external scientists who visit and utilize DOE JGI analysis and data portals and download data from some of them, but these uses and unique downloads are not counted as users.
+However, JGI does track kingdom portal uses and keeps a record of the Data and Users that download data from its portals.